 Description

 A common problem arises in modern society in which ease of access has led to a tendency to put things off that are not readily accessible.
 It is for that purpose that we intend to expand upon the IoT Calendar Display begun last year by Mr. Jason Morris and Mr. Cole Lindeman.
 Their project brought ease of access to advising instructor Dr. Aleksander Malinowski and students trying to stay in touch via an Internet of Things display.
 This year, Dr. Mohammad Imtiaz expressed interest in having a display outside of his office as well.
-As opposed to simply installing a clone of the existing IoT Calendar, we are looking to create a new and improved version of software that can be ported to the existing hardware outside of Dr. Malinowski’s office as well new hardware installed near Dr. Imtiaz’s office.
+As opposed to simply installing a clone of the existing IoT Calendar, we are looking to create a new and improved version of the software that can be ported to the existing hardware outside of Dr. Malinowski’s office as well new hardware installed near Dr. Imtiaz’s office.

-The display’s primary functionality revolves around a Google calendar display pulled from Dr. Malinowski’s Google account.
-It is a place students can easily check up on his availability and office hours.
+The primary functionality of the display revolves around a Google calendar display pulled from Dr. Malinowski’s Google account.
+It is a place where students can easily check up on his availability and office hours.
 In addition, the original project design featured a messaging platform with which students could send SMS and e-mail messages to Dr. Malinowski via the device.
 The professor was also able to upload a series of static images to the program that would display advertisements for upcoming courses.

 Our goal is to take the original concept of the IoT Calendar and expand it into an IoT Information Display.
 The core functionality will remain, and some code will be salvaged and recycled from the original project’s GitHub tree.
 However, the vision for this project is to take the functional and make it run more smoothly, more streamlined, and implement additional features such as GPS geofencing to accent a paging feature that will result in minimal extraneous messages to the professor.
 We also intend to include a message feed system powered by Twitter’s API that will allow the professor to post instant updates and messages that are not convenient to deliver via the calendar.